 by Alix Deniger & Eran B.Y

-Two agents from rival agencies – a devious Israeli family-men and a straightforward ladies-man Frenchman – are forced to cooperate in a sophisticated operation to manipulate a Syrian scientist and his secret mistress – the Syrian defense minister’s daughter – in order to prevent a biological attack on Israel.
+Two agents from rival intelligence agencies – a devious Israeli family guy and a straightforward French ladies’ man – are forced to cooperate in a sophisticated operation to seduce and manipulate a Syrian scientist and his secret mistress – the Syrian defense minister’s daughter – in order to prevent a biological attack on Israel.

 by Julie Anna Grignon and Hagit Saad

-Three generations of women holocaust survivors in three different points in time.
-Through the three heroines: Adele, Yaffa and Maureen, we tell three different stories that are the puzzle- pieces of one big story.
-Exploring a contemporary look on holocaust remembrance and of how we tell those stories.
+Three generations of female holocaust survivors in three different points in time.
+Through the three heroines: Adele, Yaffa and Maureen, we tell three different stories that are the puzzle pieces of one big story, exploring a contemporary look on holocaust remembrance and of how we tell those stories.